 Online classes need to be coded with specific online schedule codes.
 Departments can view their classes that have been coded as online by using the reporting features in CBAS:

 CBAS: The Course Build Approval System features a sort for courses by Schedule Code.

 Please be aware that changing the building/room to WEB does not change the Schedule Code to online.
 It is best to submit this change via CBAS or let the Student Services Team know at firstname.lastname@example.org as soon as possible.
 Once students are registered for the class, students must be dropped and re-added to the class in order to change the Schedule Code.

 Online Schedule Codes (viewable on SZASECT and CBAS):

 - WLH = Web Hybrid-Primarily Lec (<50)

 Also, please be sure to enter information about your online courses and their percentage of online activity on the "online" tab on SZASECT.
 This includes indicating whether you want your course to be posted on UNC Online.
-If you have any questions, please call our Information Services area at 6818 or by e-mailing firstname.lastname@example.org.
+If you have any questions, please call our Student Services Team at 6818 or by e-mailing email@example.com.

-If you have any questions or need additional information about the Banner form/process in your department's schedule build process, please do not hesitate to contact our Information Services Area at 6818.
+If you have any questions or need additional information about your department's schedule build process, please contact our Student Services Team at 6818 or by emailing firstname.lastname@example.org.